 |Relevant documents||EAC map (UN cartography)|

 COMESA forms a major market place in Africa bringing together as it does 19 member states covering a total population of 444 million.
-A Free Trade Area (FTA) was created in 2000 and now encompasses 11 of the 19 member states.
+A Free Trade Area (FTA) was created in 2000 and now encompasses 15 of the 19 member states (all but Democratic Republic of the Congo, Eritrea, Ethiopia and Seychelles).
 A customs union is planned in the close future with the eventual elimination of quantitative and non-tariff barriers for goods originating from within the region.
 Common external tariffs are also foreseen.
 Given the technical and legal challenges posed by a number of countries being both members of COMESA and the EAC single market, it is likely that the conditions of the COMESA union will be harmonized with that of EAC.

 Its member countries are: Burundi, Comoros, Democratic Republic of the Congo, Djibouti, Egypt, Eritrea, Ethiopia, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Swaziland, Uganda, Zambia, Zimbabwe.